Yevgeny Zinichev

 Yevgeny Nikolayevich Zinichev (Евгений Николаевич Зиничев; 18 August 1966 – 8 September 2021) was a Russian politician and military officer.
 He served as the Minister of Emergency Situations from 2018 until his death, and was also a member of the Security Council of Russia.
 In 2016, he served as the acting Governor of Kaliningrad Oblast before being replaced by Anton Alikhanov.
-He was ranked General of the Army as of 2020.
+He was last ranked General of the Army in 2020.

 Early life

 Yevgeny Zinichev was born in Leningrad on 18 August 1966.

 From 1984 to 1986, after graduation from high school, he served on the call-up service in the Northern Fleet of the Soviet Navy.

 Zinichev graduated from the St. Petersburg Institute of Business and Law, receiving diplomas on graduation from two faculties: economics and "finance and credit".

 Career

 Intelligence services

 Zinichev was a KGB officer from 1987 until 1991, and a member of the Communist Party of the Soviet Union.
 He worked at the Central Office of the Federal Security Service of Russia, going from operative officer to head of regional management.
 In 1991, he joined the Federal Security Service.

 From 2006 until 2015, Zinichev worked in the personal security of the Presidential Security Service, accompanying the Russian President Dmitry Medvedev and Prime Minister Vladimir Putin on working trips.
 In the archival photographs ITAR-TASS, during this period, he was referred to as an "FSO officer" or "FSB officer", everywhere in the immediate vicinity of Putin.

 In 2014, he was appointed as the Deputy Head of the Russian Federal Security Service.

 In June 2015, Zinichev was appointed Chief of the Federal Security Service of Russia in the Kaliningrad Oblast, replacing Alexander Kozlov in this post.

 The official biography of Zinichev says that from 1987 to 2015, he "served in various positions in state security agencies".
 Specific service locations are however not specified.

 On 28 July 2016, amid the largest staff rotation of 2016, President Putin appointed Zinichev as acting Governor of Kaliningrad Oblast.
 His predecessor, Nikolay Tsukanov was appointed plenipotentiary of the president in the Northwestern Federal District at that time.

 During his first press conference, which lasted 49 seconds, he indicated that his priority was to attract investment to the Kaliningrad Oblast and stabilize the socio-economic situation.

 On 6 October 2016, he resigned from his post as governor of the Kaliningrad region due to "family circumstances".
 He had been in office for 70 days.
 His successor was Anton Alikhanov.

 On 7 October 2016, Zinichev was appointed deputy director of the FSB.
 In the same month, he was awarded the rank of lieutenant general.